 The Internal Control System is supplemented by an extensive audit conducted by wellstructured Internal Audit Department of the Company.
 The said audit is by and largeconducted on quarterly basis to review the adequacy and effectiveness of internal controlsand to suggest improvement for strengthening them.
 Proper reviews are carried out toensure follow-up on the audit observations.

 The Report on Corporate Governance as stipulated under Schedule V of the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 forms part of the AnnualReport.

-The requisite certificate from M/s.
-Suresh C. Mathur Chartered Accountants confirmingcompliance with the conditions of Corporate Governance as stipulated under theaforesaid Schedule V is attached to the Report on Corporate Governance.
+The M/s.
+V Parekh & Associates requisite certificate Chartered Accountantsconfirming compliance with the conditions of Corporate Governance as stipulated under theaforesaid Schedule V is attached to the Report on Corporate Governance.

 Disclosure Requirements) Regulations 2015 forms an integral part of this report andgives details of the overall industry structure & development opportunities &threats internal controls systems and their adequacy financial performance with respectto operational performance etc.

-With reference to Section 134(3)(h) of the Companies Act 2013 all contracts andarrangements with related parties under Section 188(1) of the Act entered by the Companyduring the financial year were in the ordinary course of business and onan arm's length basis.
+With reference to Section 134(3)(h) of the Companies Act 2013 all contracts andarrangements with related parties under Section 188(1) of the Act entered by the Companyduring the financial year were in the ordinary course of business and on an arm's lengthbasis.
 Further there were no transactions with related parties which qualify as materialtransactions under the SEBI Listing Regulations.
 Thus disclosure in form